Coronavirus has not gone away. We need to prevent local outbreaks and be prepared for when they occur.

 Wirral’s Outbreak Management Plan

-On 22 May the government asked all councils to develop local COVID-19 outbreak plans.
+The government has asked all councils to develop local COVID-19 outbreak plans.

 Our local outbreak plan gives an overview of how we will work to Keep Wirral well.
 It describes what action will be taken and how resources will be used.

 The plan is based on our three key principles to prevent, control and manage outbreaks of COVID-19.
 It will continue to develop, reflecting the changing nature of the virus, its progression and other local factors.